kolkhis/tech-notes/linux/tools/kafka.md

 ### Setting up Kafka
-You can set up a Kafka server and write to it using the `kafkacat` tool (invoked as `kcat`).
+We can set up a Kafka server and write to it using the `kafkacat` tool (invoked as `kcat`).

-You can set up Kafka logs to be picked up by Promtail and sent to Loki.
+We can set up Kafka logs to be picked up by Promtail and sent to Loki.
 It can also be integrated with other monitoring stacks.

 TODO: Finish this section on setting up kafka